Announcements Benefits WashU Community Well-Being Workplace Family Care

 Some employees may find this content triggering.

 Faculty and staff who have been affected by the Oct.
-24 incident at Central Visual and Performing Arts High School in St. Louis can find below resources.
+24 incident at Central Visual and Performing Arts High School in St. Louis can find the below resources.
 Know that whatever you’re feeling is normal and there is no “right” response or timeline.

 Employee Assistance through Work-Life Solutions